yvelikova/axway-open-docs/content/en/docs/catalog/testing-an-api-from-the-browser.md

 ---
 title: Test an API from the browser
+linkTitle: Test an API from the browser
+weight: 30
 description: >
   Learn how to explore the API documentation and test an API from the browser using the built-in test capability.